Zaita/Odin/docs/source/dsra_configuration.md

 ```

 This is represented as: Score = Max Score + ((3x Average + 2x Median) x 0.25) => where Median and Average are calculated with the Max Score removed.
-Within the Odin configuration.
+Within Odin configuration.
 This calculation method is named "NZTA Risk Approximation".

 ### Calculating: Likelihood
 Likelihood is represented as a score, not as a percentage or chance in the DSRA.
 All risks that get allocated to the DSRA will start with a likelihood of 100 and will be adjusted as treatments are implemented.
 A likelihood can do down when a treatment is implement; and can go up if there is a penalty applied (see "Security Components and Controls" below).

-Likelihood cannot be altered by users or administrators of the Odin.
-It's a fixed part of the Odin/DSRA methodology.
+Likelihood cannot be altered by users or administrators of Odin.
+It's a fixed part of Odin/DSRA methodology.

 ### Calculating: Treatments and Controls
 The contra element to the risk in the DSRA is the treatment.
 Where a treatment is a recommended control that has not been implemented, and a control is a treatment that has been implemented.
 For the purpose of further discussion, both treatments and controls will be referred to as controls only.